simplex-chat/simplex-chat/docs/guide/managing-data.md

 # Managing Your Data

 SimpleX Chat stores all your data locally on your device; it is not stored on SimpleX servers or anywhere else.
 Only you have complete control of it.
-Click or tap on the following sections to learn more:
+Tap or click on the following sections to learn more:

 - [Automatic message deletion](#automatic-message-deletion)